theCalcaholic/bash-utils/README.md

 USAGE:
   gcp-replace-project-ssh-key.sh [OPTIONS] command project-id user ssh-public-key

-  command:        The command to perform.
+  command             The command to perform.
 One of add (adds the key if there wasn't any
-                  configured for the given user yet), replace (replaces any old key of the user)
-  project-id:     The project containing the metadata to edit
-  user:           The ssh user name of the user of which to replace the public key
-  ssh-public-key: The public key to replace the old one with
+                      configured for the given user yet), replace (replaces any old key of the user) project-id          The project containing the metadata to edit user                The ssh user name of the user of which to replace the public key ssh-public-key      The public key to replace the old one with

   Options:
-    --interactive true|false Ask for confirmation before making any changes (disabling is potentially dangerous!)
+    --non-interactive Don't ask for confirmation before making any changes (potentially dangerous!)
+    --help            Show this help message
 ```

 ### generate-readme.sh